 NADH is especially helpful for those suffering Chronic Fatigue Syndrome.

 We suggest starting with a dose of 10 mg daily.
-And NADH is a great compliment to a stack including any nootropic.
+And NADH is a great compliment to a stack with any nootropic.
 Do your best to find a stabilized form of NADH like the patented ENAND.

 You need to provide the mitochondria in your brain with the nutrients required to make ATP which is your main source of cellular energy.
 Or neurons start to break down from the inside.
 NADH carries the electrons needed for the synthesis of ATP.
 Signs that your lacking adequate NADH is brain fog, slow thinking, fatigue and low endurance.

 Some clinics in the USA and other countries are using NADH therapy as a treatment for addiction, anxiety, depression, chronic stress and post-traumatic stress disorder (PTSD).

 Intravenous (IV) NADH has been used effectively since the 1960’s for detoxing patients from alcohol, opiates, tranquilizers and stimulants.[xii]